 Number of countries in the Zero Routine Flaring Initiative

 Several industry efforts are underway to reduce methane emissions from oil and gas.
 One multilateral partnership is the Zero Routine Flaring Initiative (ZRFI), a World Bank-led coalition of governments and oil and gas companies promoting bans on non-emergency flaring and venting by 2030.
 The number of countries participating in the ZRFI does not account for countries that have flaring or venting restrictions that are less stringent than zero by 2030.
-The ZRFI was established in 2015, but at present, we do not have a historical record of how the number of signatories has changed over time.

-Because the literature has established that eliminating routine flaring and venting by 2030 is necessary for a 1.5 degrees C-aligned pathway, it is helpful to understand which countries have implemented this key policy.
-The ZRFI is currently endorsed by 32 countries as well as the states of California, Colorado and Western Australia, 53 oil companies and 15 international development agencies.
+Because the literature has established that eliminating non-emergency flaring and venting by 2030 is necessary for a 1.5 degrees C-aligned pathway, it is helpful to understand which countries have implemented this key policy.

 Number of countries committed to the Global Methane Pledge

-As of August 1, 2022, 121 countries had endorsed the Global Methane Pledge, through which parties agree to take voluntary actions to collectively reduce global methane emissions by 30% below 2020 levels by 2030.
+As of March 2024, 158 countries had endorsed the Global Methane Pledge, through which parties agree to take voluntary actions to collectively reduce global methane emissions by 30% below 2020 levels by 2030.

 In 2021, the Global Methane Pledge was unveiled at COP26 through a partnership between the United States and the European Union and other parties to the Paris Agreement.
 Through it, parties agree to take voluntary actions to collectively reduce global methane emissions (including emissions from the energy, waste and agricultural sectors) by 30% below 2020 levels by 2030.